PetarRan/petarran/README.md

-Just a guy trying to write performant code, optimize everything, and avoid O(n²) solutions in production.
-Big fan of low-latency UIs, scalable systems, and tools that don’t suck.

-Fun Facts
+### fun facts about me

-- Everything in my repos was probably over-engineered at some point.
+- everything in my repos was probably over-engineered at some point. but I don’t call it that.
-- Time complexity matters.
-Yes, even in frontend.
+- in 2025, I’m all about shipping fast.
+- also, I’m all about authenticity.
+- you could say I’m a tech evangelist.
-- Fast code > Clever code.
-But why not both?
+- fast code > clever code. (but why not both?)
 - I have a beautiful wife, btw.
-- I make things in React, Java, SQL, and whatever else keeps the GC happy.
-- Some Strong Opinions
-  - VIM is elite.
-But I still use VS Code because productivity > purism.
-  - React is great.
-Until you need to optimize renders.
-- Maybe I’ll make YouTubes.
-Maybe not.
-Schrödinger’s content.
+- my tech stack constantly shifts; I’m full-stack, so I f*cking adapt.
+- built some cool stuff, will post the demo links soon.